FAQs About Online Therapy with a Trauma-Informed Therapist in Chicago

 Court Involvement & Legal Matters

-My court policy is included in my informed consent and professional will.
+• My court policy is included in my informed consent.
 It states that I do not voluntarily participate in legal proceedings.
 If legal involvement is required, it clearly outlines my limitations and applicable fees.

 If you are looking for a therapist who can support legal cases, I recommend seeking someone trained in forensic mental health or custody evaluations.